LearnToCodeApp-Group/LearnToCodeApp/readme.md

 For technical details, please refer to the Wiki.
 Before doing so, we recommend you read our Code of Conduct and make sure you agree with the terms of our licence.

+If you would like to inform us of a problem, please go to the "issues" tab and use the template to submit a bug report.

+If you would like to ask us to add a feature, change how the app works or give additional options, please go to the "issues" tab and use the template to request a feature.

 **Collaborators**

 *Will Mason (Django Will)